top of page

 Counselling is not intended to be a long-term process, and we use therapeutic approaches such as Solution Focused Brief Therapy which are designed to help clients move towards their goals in each session.
 So in general we recommend 6-12 sessions, but depending on the nature of the challenges and the desired outcomes, the counsellor and client can agree to adjust as needed.

-The initial consultation is a 30 minute session, subsequent counselling sessions are 1 hour long.
+The initial consultation is a 30 minute session, and subsequent counselling sessions are 1 hour long for individual counselling, and 75 minutes for couples counselling.

 At this time, Wellspring Counselling is unable to provide counselling to clients based overseas.
 One of the key reasons is the importance of client safety in moments of crisis or emergency.
 As counsellors, we need to be able to respond quickly and connect you with appropriate local resources if urgent support is required.
 Being outside of your country means we may not be able to access emergency services, provide timely interventions, or direct you to the right crisis contacts where you live.
 Your wellbeing and safety are our priority, and for this reason, we currently only offer counselling to clients based in Singapore.
 If you are located overseas, we encourage you to reach out to counselling services or helplines in your local community, where support can be offered promptly and safely.